Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

 + Wigmosta, M. S., Lane, L. J., Tagestad, J. D., and Coleman A. M., 2009, Hydrologic and erosion models to assess land use and management practices affecting soil erosion, J.
   Hydrol.
 Eng., 14, 27-41.
++ Xie, X. and Cui, Y., 2011, Development and test of SWAT for modeling hydrological processes in irrigation districts with paddy rice, J. Hydrol., 396, pp. 61-71.